 Zhang must also pay 29,0000 yuan (US$45,700) in compensation to the victim's family.
 Zhang said he will appeal the case.

 The girl died after eating chicken which contained a nitrite additive 150 times the national standard.
-The girl's mother is pregnant and her unborn child has been found to have brain and heart damage after the mother ate the same chicken nuggets, according to the Chinese-language news website Jinghua.cn.
+The girl's mother is pregnant and her unborn child has been found to have brain and heart damage after the mother ate the same chicken nuggets, according to the webportal of the Chinese-language Beijing Times.

 The prosecutor in the case reportedly switched the charge for Zhang's crime to a food safety violation instead of the more serious charge of involuntary manslaughter.